AckerlyXu/heima/articles/hdinsight/hdinsight-apache-kafka-introduction.md

-<properties
+---
-    pageTitle="An introduction to Apache Kafka on HDInsight | Azure" description="Learn about Apache Kafka on HDInsight.
-What it is, what it does, and where to find examples and getting started information." services="hdinsight"
+title: An introduction to Apache Kafka on HDInsight | Azure
+description: Learn about Apache Kafka on HDInsight.
+What it is, what it does, and where to find examples and getting started information.
-    documentationcenter=""
-    author="Blackmist"
-    manager="jhubbard"
-    editor="cgronlun" />
-<tags
-    ms.assetid="f284b6e3-5f3b-4a50-b455-917e77588069"
-    ms.service="hdinsight"
-    ms.devlang="na"
-    ms.topic="get-started-article"
-    ms.tgt_pltfrm="na"
-    ms.workload="big-data"
-    ms.date="02/09/2017"
-    wacn.date=""
-    ms.author="larryfr" />
+services: hdinsight
+documentationcenter: ''
+author: Blackmist
+manager: jhubbard
+editor: cgronlun

+ms.assetid: f284b6e3-5f3b-4a50-b455-917e77588069
+ms.service: hdinsight
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: big-data
+ms.date: 02/09/2017
+wacn.date: ''
+ms.author: larryfr
+---

 # Introducing Apache Kafka on HDInsight (preview)